bigbluebutton/greenlight/SAMLconfiguration.md

 6. SAML_NAME_IDENTIFIER - could get from IdP metadata. by default it is "urn:oasis:names:tc:SAML:2.0:nameid-format:transient"
 7. The information about this SP (metadata) can be found on your server http://<example.com>/auth/saml/metadata

    7.1 SINGLE_LOGOUT_SERVICE_URL - link of the single logout service that used with IdP initiated logout.
-See https://github.com/omniauth/omniauth-saml#single-logout
+For example: "http://<greenlight_domain>/auth/saml/slo".
+For more details see https://github.com/omniauth/omniauth-saml#single-logout

    7.2 Certificate and Security settings: